Machine Learning - Random Forests

 We have the following columns in this dataset:

-• barcode: A unique identifier for each cell
+• barcode - A unique identifier for each spot in the dataset

-• x: The x coordinate of the cell’s spatial location
+• x - The x coordinate of the spot’s spatial location

-• y: The y coordinate of the cell’s spatial location
+• y - The y coordinate of the spot’s spatial location

-As this is a spatial dataset, we can visualize where on the tissue each cell is located by plotting the x and y coordinates of each cell and coloring the points by the cortical layer that they belong to:
+As this is a spatial dataset, we can visualize where on the tissue each spot is located by plotting the x and y coordinates of each spot and coloring the points by the cortical layer that they belong to:

-# Plot the spatial locations of the cells colored by the cortical layer they belong to
+# Plot the spatial locations of the spots colored by the cortical layer they belong to

 sns.scatterplot(data=df_cortical,